Tubbz-alt/psp/doc/source/toplevel.rst

 object and associated channel without having to write any additional code.
 All of the functions in these top level methods will first look in the cache for an existing object with that PV name, before creating a new object.
-Keep in mind this may not always be the optimal behaviour.
-For instance in the camviewer application, which connects to image PVs twice, once with a small ``count`` setting to monitor a smaller subsection of the image for changes, and a second time, without monitoring, to retrieve the whole image when needed.
+Keep in mind this may not always be the optimal behavior.
+For instance in the Camviewer application, which connects to image PVs twice, once with a small ``count`` setting to monitor a smaller subsection of the image for changes, and a second time, without monitoring, to retrieve the whole image when needed.